-If the transaction you enter into is a CFD in relation to cryptoassets, this will be specified on the eToro platform and/or your account statement.
+If the transaction you enter into is a CFD in relation to cryptoassets, this will be specified on the etoro platform and/or your account statement.

 The key risks of trading cryptoassets CFDs

 In addition to the key risks of trading CFDs as set out in paragraph 4 of Schedule A, the below key risks apply in relation to trading cryptoassets CFDs.